Wake Island: Battle of Wake Island

-The U.S. Navy attempted to provide support from Hawaii but had suffered great losses at Pearl Harbor.
+The U.S. Navy attempted to provide support from Hawaii but suffered great losses at Pearl Harbor.
 The relief fleet they managed to organize was delayed by bad weather.
 The isolated U.S. garrison was overwhelmed by a reinforced and greatly superior Japanese invasion force on December 23.
 American casualties numbered 52 military personnel (Navy and Marine) and approximately 70 civilians killed.
 Japanese losses exceeded 700 dead, with some estimates ranging as high as 1,000.
 Wake's defenders sank two Japanese fast transports (P32 and P33) and one submarine and shot down 24 Japanese aircraft.
-The relief fleet, en route, on hearing of the island's loss, turned back.
+The US relief fleet, en route, on hearing of the island's loss, turned back.

-In the aftermath of the battle, most of the captured civilians and military personnel were sent to POW camps in Asia, though some of the civilian laborers were enslaved by the Japanese and tasked with improving the island's defenses.
+In the aftermath of the battle, most of the captured civilians and military personnel were sent to POW camps in Asia.
+However, the Japanese enslaved some of the civilian laborers and tasked them with improving the island's defenses.

-Japanese occupation and surrender
+At the end of the battle on December 23, 1,603 people, of whom 1,150 were civilians, were taken prisoner.
+Three weeks later, all but roughly 350–360 were taken to Japanese prisoner-of-war camps in Asia aboard the Nita Maru (later renamed Chūyō).
+Many of those who stayed were those who were too badly wounded, and some were civilian contractors who knew how to operate the machinery on the island.
+A significant source of the prisoner war experience on Wake were the accounts in the commanding officer logs for Wilcox and Russel.
+In September 1942, another 265 were taken off Wake including Wilcox and Russel; not including those that had died or been executed, that left 98 on the island.
+With the departure of the officers, their logs of daily prisoners of life on Wake ended.
+Still, additional facts are known, including a new commanding officer of the island in December 1942.
+In July 1943, a prisoner of war was executed for stealing food, as ordered by Sakaibara; however, the identity of this POW is unknown.
+On October 7, 1943, the prisoners of war were executed on order of Sakaibara; they were marched into an anti-tank ditch and executed by machine gun fire.
+At the end of the war, the Japanese garrison surrendered and said the POWs had been killed in a bombing attack; however, that story broke down when some of the officers wrote notes explaining the true story, and Sakaibara confessed to the mass execution.